 Next day was a relaxed affair, a stroll around the town and a bit of sitting on the balcony looking at the boats, very nice.
 Then time for a drive south to Harlech for a drive in the hills above the town and then a walk along the beach.
 Then back for some of the finest Pysgod a sglodion to be had, and of course a spot of crab fishing to end the day.

 On the final day it was time to head up in to the hills and visit my uncle and aunty in the pretty village of Dolwyddelan, try saying that

 Looking out from the balcony, not bad...

-try saying that if you are a Saesneg.
+if you are a Saesneg.
 Being such a kind aunty I offered to take my niece and nephew on the Ffestiniog railway which starts in Porthmadog and winds its way up the mountains into Snowdonia.
 We managed to get a seat in the carriage with no windows for the maximum steam experience, which seems to include you getting covered in soot, I’m sure that didn’t happen on the Maglev in Shanghai.